osscar-org/widget-bandsplot/README.md

 display(w)
 ```

-In order to plot the band structure and density of states fiugres, one needs
+In order to plot the band structure and density of states, one needs
 to provide bands data and DOS data as JSON-files.
 The examples of the input
 JSON-files are provided in the `examples/data` folder.
 The JSON-files for the
 band structure can be exported with the [AiiDA command line interface (CLI) `verdi`](https://aiida.readthedocs.io/projects/aiida-core/en/latest/reference/command_line.html#reference-command-line) as demonstrated in